lejluff/Cososys_Project/README.md

 This will create a local ubuntu virtual box with Apache, PHP & MySQL.
 It will clone a seperate repository to retrieve a simple html file to be used by the web server.

 Web Page: http://localhost:8080/

+# 2. Cloud Formation

+This is a simple template to launch an EC2 instance.
+This instance is within a subnet inside a VPC with a Gateway attached.

+This template is also available for use from this S3 bucket: https://cososys-cf-template.s3.eu-west-2.amazonaws.com/vpc.yaml